What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • Cover with a lid and let stand for half an hour.

-• Drink herbal tea 1 cup twice a day hot.
+• Drink 1 cup of herbal tea twice a day, hot.

-• The beneficial properties of tea will help to cope with hypertension, obesity, type 1 and type 2 diabetes.
+• The beneficial properties of tea will help cope with hypertension, obesity, type 1 and type 2 diabetes.

-Benefits and harms in diabetes
+Benefits and harms in diabetes mellitus

 Good luck to you!